sirin05137/CSE364_Project/README.md

 | `InputInvalidError` | Entered age input is invalid.
 Age must be a natural number. | Thrown when the entered age is invalid.

-* When put wrong input, the web service returns the error message (json body) with Http Status code 400 (Bad Request)

 #### Examples for the Error Codes
 ##### For the Milestone 2 feature